-Name and Age Principal Occupation and Business Experience Class II Continuing Directors John M. Gatto Vice Chairman of Greater Bay Bancorp since December 2000.
-He served as Co-Chairman of Greater Bay Bancorp from November 1996 to December 2000.
-He (66) previously served as a director of Bank of Petaluma, Bank of Santa Clara, Cupertino National Bank, Mid-Peninsula Bank and Peninsula Bank of Commerce.
-Mr. Gatto ha been the sole proprietor of Maria Enterprises, a real estate development consulting company, since December 1993.
-From 1984 to 1993, Mr. Gatto was an architect for Cypress Properties, a real estate development company.
-Daniel C. Libarle Director of Greater Bay Bancorp since October 2000.
-He previously served as Chairman of Bank of Petaluma.
-Mr. Libarle has been the President of Lace House (62) Linen Inc. since 1963.
-Byron A. Scordelis President, Chief Executive Officer and a director of Greater Bay Bancorp.
-Between May 2001 and October 7, 2003 he served as Senior Executive Vice President and (54) Chief Operating Officer of Greater Bay Bancorp.
+Name and Age Principal Occupation and Business Experience Class II Continuing Directors Byron A. Scordelis (54) President, Chief Executive Officer and a director of Greater Bay Bancorp.
+Between May 2001 and October 7, 2003 he served as Senior Executive Vice President and Chief Operating Officer of Greater Bay Bancorp.
 On October 7, 2003, he was appointed President of Greater Bay Bancorp, and on January 1, 2004 he also became Chief Executive Officer and a director of Greater Bay Bancorp.
 He was employed by Wells Fargo Bank, N.A. from 1998 to 2001 as the Regional President of the San Francisco Bay Area Region and Corporate Executive Vice President.
 From 1988 to 1998, Mr. Scordelis served as the President and Chief Executive Officer of EurekaBank.
 He currently serves as a member of the Local Agency Investment Fund Advisory Board for the State of California, the Board of Directors of the California Bankers Association, and the Board of Fellows of Santa Clara University.
-Donald H. Seiler Director of Greater Bay Bancorp since 1994.
+Donald H. Seiler (75) Director of Greater Bay Bancorp since 1994.
 He served as Vice Chairman of Greater Bay Bancorp from August 1999 to December 2000.
-He previously served as a director (75) of Mid-Peninsula Bank.
+He previously served as a director of Mid-Peninsula Bank.
 He is the founding partner of Seiler & Company, LLP, Certified Public Accountants, in Redwood City and San Francisco.
 He has been a certified public accountant in San Francisco and the Peninsula area since 1952.
-He is presently a director of Ross Stores, Inc., the Peninsula Community Foundation and th Jewish Community Federation.

-James C. Thompson
+He is presently a director of Ross Stores, Inc., the Peninsula Community Foundation and the Jewish Community Federation.
+James C. Thompson (64) Director of Greater Bay Bancorp since May 2000.
+He previously served as Chairman of Coast Commercial Bank.
+Mr. Thompson has been a partner with the Santa Cruz law firm of Comstock, Thompson, Kontz & Brenner since 1989.
+Thaddeus John Whalen (68) Director of Greater Bay Bancorp since July 2000.
+He previously served as Chairman of Bank of Santa Clara.
+Mr. Whalen has been a Professor of Economics at Santa Clara University since 1962.
+Class III Continuing Directors Robert A. Archer Director of Greater Bay Bancorp since October 2001.
+He previously served as Chairman of San Jose National Bank.
+Mr. Archer has served as Chairman of Coast Counties Truck & Equipment Company (70) since 1972.
+He previously served as Chairman of the American Truck Dealers 20 Group, and currently serves on the Board of Directors of the Santa Clara County YMCA and East Field Ming Quong Children s Center.
+David L. Kalkbrenner Immediate past President and Chief Executive Officer and a director of Greater Bay Bancorp since 1994.
+He also serves a director of ABD Insurance and Financial Services.
+He was a founder of (64) Mid-Peninsula Bank and was appointed President and Chief Executive Officer when the bank was chartered in 1987, positions he held through March 1998.
+He was employed by Crocker National Bank from 1963 to 1986 and held positions as First Vice President, Regional Manager and Regional Vice President.
+Rex D. Lindsay Director of Greater Bay Bancorp since November 1996.
+He served as Vice Chairman from November 1996 to December 2000.
+He previously served as a director of Cupertino National Bank.
+For (78) approximately the past seven years, Mr. Lindsay has been a rancher and a private investor.